Industry Trends

 Board games and booze, anyone?
 Snakes and Lattes promotes dining room table favorites.
 Now with three locations across downtown Toronto, guests can choose from games that range from trivia to strategy to dexterity.

-For those who are easily intimidated by games — or just can’t quite figure them out — Snakes and Lattes employs “game gurus” to help everyone get the most out of their experience.
-The cafe also regularly has games nights to engage hardcore gamers.
-For those diners who can’t get enough, they can buy games from their retail shop.
+For those who are easily intimidated by games – or just can’t quite figure them out – Snakes and Lattes employs “game gurus” to help everyone get the most out of their experience.
+The cafe also regularly has game nights to engage hardcore gamers.
+For those diners who can’t get enough, they can buy games from Snakes and Lattes’ retail shop.

 11. Rec Room

 With over 40,000 square feet of event space, Rec Room is kind of like Playdium for grown-ups.
 It’s a restaurant, bar, arcade, pool hall, meeting space, concert venue, and patio lounge.
 Games include the typical shuffleboard, ping pong, and pool.
-But they also offer video games, a car simulator, and a real-life 3D video game experience called The Void.
+But the Rec Room also offers video games, a car simulator, and a real-life 3D video game experience called The Void.

 Besides the entertainment options, the Rec Room offers two dining experiences.
 The first, Three10, is an ode to Canada’s three territories and ten provinces, with province- and territory-specific cuisine.
 The second eating option is called the Shed, whose menu consists of poutine and pizza share plates.